NJITICC/NCAE_CyberGames_Prep/docs/initial-access.md

     4. Run the file.
     5. Paste [iptables-restore.service](../firewallSetup/iptables-restore.service) to `/etc/systemd/system/iptables-restore.service`.
     6. Run `systemctl daemon-reload`
+    7. Run `systemctl disable --now firewalld.service` (it's okay if this fails).
-    7. Run `systemctl enable iptables-restore`
+    8. Run `systemctl enable iptables-restore`
     * Future changes to firewall will require running the save commands at the bottom of the firewall scripts.

 6. Install command logger.